quellish/LinkedInForMobileDevelopers/manuscript/Introduction.md

 The matching profiles are then ordered by relevance.
 This is where things get interesting.
 A number of different factors influence relevance in LinkedIn search - some of them may surprise you.
 We'll cover this in depth later in the book.

+Everyone looking for you on LinkedIn uses search.
+Small companies may use the same search features available to you.
+A large recruiting firm may use a LinkedIn Recruiter account - an expensive option that gives them additional searching and filtering options that go far beyond what we have covered so far.
+For example, they can filter on "number of years of experience" which is based on your work history.

+> W Note that while LinkedIn Recruiter accounts cost thousands, LinkedIn Sales Navigator costs $50-100 a month and offers many of the same search filters.
+As you refine your profile it may be worthwhile to use a Sales Navigator account for a month to be able to see yourself as recruiter would.